- Touch ID works perfectly

 iOS 7 is a wonderfully simple operating system and while quite a few complained about the new design I was delighted with it, as well as the added touches.
 While the ‘Today’ notification isn’t something I’ve taken to, the multitasking menu and the Control Centre are great and the lack of them was one of the reasons I picked Android over iOS in the past.
 The Control Centre is still missing a quick access button into settings which is particularly annoying when wanting to switch Wi-Fi networks.
 It’s the apps available on the app store that cinched it for me, though.
 As a mobile gamer the depth and breadth of titles is fantastic – Limbo, for example is a great little game that you can’t get anywhere else.

 Cameras have become so important on mobiles that there are now some, like the Nokia Lumia 1020 and Samsung Galaxy Zoom, which are more camera than phone.
 I’ve found that the iPhone 5S’s camera to be very solid, but not as exceptional as some others.
 It is perfectly suited for snapping and reacts quickly, which is what I want from a phone camera, but there’s not as much detail as my 13 megapixel Galaxy S4 camera can muster.
 On the flip side the 5S’s camera works well in lower-lit conditions.
 The multi-tonal flash provides some far softer and more realistically lit shots in pubs and restaurants when compared to the harsh white light of most LED or Xenon flashes.
-The front camera works well for video-chat as long as there decent ambient light.
+The 120fps slo-mo video is also great.
+I wasn't that fussed when I first used it but it quickly makes videos looks more polished and special.
+Fantastic slow shots of my nephews and nieces jumping on a trampoline made me view it in a new light.
+The front camera also works well for video-chat as long as long as there's decent ambient light.

 The iPhone 5S lacks a microSD card slot for memory expansion, but you can get it in 16/32/64GB versions.
 The catch is the extra storage is pricey – too pricey – each increment costs and extra £80 on the £549 base price.
 It all depends on your storage needs, but if you don’t carry a load of movies or music with you 16GB (of which 13.6GB is usable) should be adequate, but for many the 32GB model will be optimal and I haven’t managed to fill 32GB yet.

 After a few weeks of use I had a bit of an issue with call quality – essentially my voice appeared distant to the person on the other end.
-The issue resolved itself after a couple of weeks but it was irritating while it lasted.
+The issue resolved itself after a short while but it was irritating while it lasted.
+It was not isolated either, a quick hunt on the internet showed a few users had the same problem.
+As it's no longer a problem we can assume a software fix was applied.

 On a day to day basis the iPhone 5S does everything I want it to do, and does the things I do most, better than any other phone I’ve used.
 It’s not gimmicky and other than the lack of widgets and customisations there’s not much I miss from using bigger phones.
 If, as expected, Apple does up the screen size in the iPhone 6 I’ll be interested to see whether I’ll enjoy the experience quite as much.